DedxAB/Nextjs14-MongoDB-xNotes/README.md

 - **User Profiles**: Each user has a personalized profile where they can view their notes, manage settings, and explore their activity history.

 - **Search Functionality**: The search bar lets users find notes based on keywords, tags, or specific content.
-It's like having a powerful search engine for your personal notes.
+It's like having a powerful search engine for your notes.

 - **Responsive Design**: DedxNotes adapts to different devices and screen sizes, ensuring a smooth experience whether you're on a desktop, tablet, or mobile phone.